MHO's Growing Smiles Club

 The American Association of Orthodontists recommends that children see an orthodontist for an evaluation at age seven.
 At this point, our orthodontists, Dr. Mack and Dr. Hansen can determine if any early intervention might be needed.

-If no intervention is needed, then children enter into our observation program (and get some cool MHO swag).
+If no intervention is needed, then children enter into our Growing Smiles Club (and get some cool MHO swag).
 We then monitor their growth and development as they get older with visits every 9-12 months.

 The best part?
-This observation program is entirely complimentary and FREE of charge.
+This Growing Smiles Club is entirely complimentary and FREE of charge.

 Early treatment (also known as Phase One) typically begins around age eight or nine (Phase Two will begin around age 11 or older) and typically lasts anywhere from 6-12 months.
 The goal of early orthodontic treatment is to correct the growth of the jaw and certain bite problems, such as an underbite and crossbite, before they get any worse.